ydkhushi/Stopwatch/README.md

 # Stopwatch
-This is the basic project .
+This is a basic javascript project .